ShumGG/COOK/README.md

 ## Chat and Mini chat:

-Users will be able to talk with others, using the main chat or the mini chat while browsing.
+Users will be able to talk with others, using the main chat or the mini chat while browsing, if the user is offline and recive a message once hes logged he will get a notification.

 <p align = "center"> <img width="1000" height="500" src = "git_images/Chat.gif"></p>